Phenikaai/phenikaai.github.io/_pages/openings.md

 # Open positions

-**Note: We are currently looking for PhD holders and postdoc to join our team and our faculty.**
+**Note: We are actively looking for PhD holders and postdoc to join our team and our faculty.**

 We are always looking for new group members with passion, talent, and grit!

 ### Applications
-If you are interested in working with us, please send an email to [Assoc.
-Prof. Ngo Hong Son](mailto:son.ngohong@phenikaa-uni.edu.vn).
+If you are interested in working with us, please send an email to [TS.
+Mai Xuan Trang](mailto:trang.maixuan@phenikaa-uni.edu.vn).
 State briefly why you are interested and attach a CV.